 - Attendance is not mandatory, but all quizzes are held in class on dates announced in advance.
-Eight quizzes are scheduled, but only the best six count to the final grade; this flexibility means that rewrites are not offered for missed quizzes (as it is possible to miss two without penalty). - Extensions or other consideration for late assignments or missing the midterm will only be granted provided the conditions described below are met. - All assignments should be submitted in hard copy in class, or through the SLLLC dropbox on the third floor elevator lobby between Craigie Hall C and D blocks on the due date.
-Emailed pictures of assignments (or components thereof) will not be accepted.
+Two quizzes are scheduled. - Extensions or other consideration for late assignments or missing the midterm will only be granted provided the conditions described below are met. - All assignments should be submitted in D2L on the due date.